Never forget the HARD road traveled to NV homeschool freedom!

 Having attended NPRI events in Reno and Las Vegas in November/December 2014, Barbara Dragon and Elissa Wahl spoke at these events against government funding of homeschooling due to the burdensome “strings” that would be attached with tax-payer funding.
 In January, 2015 prior to the start of the Legislative Session NHN posted the following position statement, Alternative Education Funding Programs.

-NHN was able to work with Senator Hammond and by Monday, April 6th we submitted an amendment to protect those parents who DO NOT wish to receive money from the state.
+- NHN was able to work with Senator Hammond and by Monday, April 6th we submitted an amendment to protect those parents who DO NOT wish to receive money from the state.
+Further, the bill was amended to clearly state that a “homeschooled child” not an “opt-in child” who receives funding through the ESA program.
 Details of what happened can be found here, Homeschooling vs ESA Grant.
-Thankfully, in the end “homeschool freedom” was protected and kept separate from “government funded school choice” but as always, that freedom came with a lot of blood, sweat, and tears.
+In the end “homeschool freedom” was protected and kept separate from “government funded school choice” but as always, that freedom came with a lot of blood, sweat, and tears.

 Click here for continuing updates on ESA program.
 For more information on the impact of ESAs on homeschooling follow our blog; ESAs: Public-funded ED Choice vs. Self-funded Education Liberty